 The dry rot fungus Serpula lacrymans destroys softwood timber and, occasionally, hardwood too.
-Conditions for it to thrive include a relative humidity of 95% and a moisture content in timber of above 20%.
-In its final stages, dry rot has a distinctive fruiting body that is orange in colour with white edges, and is typically plate shaped.
-The greyish white threads known as mycelium enable the dry rot to spread across other materials including brickwork.
-Dry rot affected timber is usually light brown, dry and brittle, with characteristic cuboidal cracking.
+Conditions for it to thrive include a relative humidity of 95% and a moisture content in the timber above 20%.
+In its final stages, dry rot has a distinctive fruiting body that is orange in colour with white edges and is typically plate-shaped.
+The greyish-white threads known as mycelium enable the dry rot to spread across other materials including brickwork.
+Dry rot-affected timber is usually light brown, dry and brittle, with characteristic cuboidal cracking.

 Wet rot can cause timber darkening (brown rot) or timber bleaching (white rot).
 The most common wet rot fungus is Coniophora puteana aka cellar fungus.
 In order to grow, wet rot requires persistently damp conditions with a moisture content of around 50-60%.
 Wet rot is responsible for nearly 90% of timber decay in buildings.
 Even though some fungi produce fruiting bodies similar to dry rot, the main evidence of wet rot is usually found in the form of black/brown strands.
 Cuboidal cracking can also occur but this is shallower than with dry rot.

 This beetle – Lyctus brunneus – only attacks the sapwood of hardwoods including oak, ash, elm and chestnut and it prefers younger wood.
-Softwoods as well as 15+-year-old-timber is immune to damage from this wood boring insect.
+Softwoods as well as 15+-year-old-timber are immune to damage from this wood-boring insect.
 The powder-post beetle is active throughout the year, particularly in heated buildings.
-Bore holes of approx. 1.5mm are a tell-tale sign, as is very fine bore dust resembling powder.
+Boreholes of approx. 1.5mm is a tell-tale sign, as is very fine bore dust resembling powder.